 Greetings!
 My name is Chris Blackwell and I have been developing web applications for over 15 years.
 I love it as much today as the day I first started.
-I consider myself a full-stack developer, as I spend time evenly across Laravel and Vue.
+I run a Digital Agency along with working on projects like WorkSweet and Bubble My Bath.

 My love for the Internet started when I was finishing grade school.
 I was fascinated that one could create their own content and put it online for all to see.